-Now we are entering a second lockdown in the UK, your clients will need to think about whether they still plan to continue with their home move.
-Property moves can still go ahead under the new rules, however we understand that with lockdown, comes a lot of uncertainty.
-I therefore spoke to our Head of Legal Practice, Samantha Kelly, to discuss what options your clients have when it comes to moving home in lockdown.
+Now we are entering the second lockdown in the UK; your clients will need to consider whether they still plan to continue with their home move.
+Property moves can still go ahead under the new rules; however, we understand that lockdown brings a lot of uncertainty.
+I, therefore, spoke to our Head of Legal Practice, Samantha Kelly, to discuss what options your clients have when it comes to moving home in lockdown.

 Now that the UK has entered a second lockdown, what does that mean for those who are planning on buying/selling a home?

 At Simply Conveyancing, we are completely prepared for this second lockdown.
-We reacted extremely well to the first lockdown and we have learnt and put measures in place to be even more prepared this time.
+We reacted extremely well to the first lockdown, and we have learnt and put measures in place to be even more prepared this time.
 It is important to note that home moves can still go ahead even though we are in lockdown by following government guidelines.
-As long as none of the chain are self-isolating due to symptoms or exposure, the move can go ahead.
+As long as none of the chains is self-isolating due to symptoms or exposure, the move can proceed.

 If you are currently buying or selling your home and you have instructed Simply, we will be getting in touch with you over the course of the next few days to discuss your options and whether you are still planning to go ahead with your move.
-For those customers who have already exchanged, you are contractually obliged to continue with your move, otherwise you may be open to legal action from your buyer/seller and may lose any deposits however it is possible subject to agreement from all parties to vary the terms of the original contract if lockdown prevents you moving on the planned date.
+For those customers who have already exchanged, you are contractually obliged to continue with your move; otherwise, you may be open to legal action from your buyer/seller and may lose any deposits; however, it is possible to subject to agreement from all parties to vary the terms of the original contract if lockdown prevents you moving on the planned date.

 So what are the options for those clients who wish to go ahead with their move?